Leleat/leleat.github.io/_posts/2024-07-22-creating-my-first-npm-package.md

 I also started using `conventional-changelog` and `conventional-recommended-bump`, which are based on the [Angular commit convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines), to automatically bump the version number and generate the `CHANGELOG`.
 This works quite well so far.
 Although, I am unsure about what happens if one type of work needs to be split into multiple commits, e.g., one feature implemented via multiple commits.
 I believe, if you prefix all commits of a merge request  with `feat`, each commit would appear in the changelog, which is undesirable.

 Related to the usage of `conventional-XXX`: I experimented with git hooks to ensure that commit messages follow the Angular convention or at least warn if the convention is obviously not adhered to.
 The idea was to avoid the need to push to a merge request and wait for feedback from the CI.
 The problem with git hooks is that they are only local to repos and won't be included when pushed to remotes.
-So, I put the hooks in s `.githooks` directory and added a `postinstall` npm script that runs
+So, I put the hooks in a `.githooks` directory and added a `postinstall` npm script that runs

 ```sh
 git config --local core.hooksPath .githooks